 Women who require treatment with Herceptin for early breast cancer are still entitled to 12 months of subsidised Herceptin, but can now have some of this Herceptin treatment before their breast cancer surgery if this is the best treatment for them.

-Tykerb (lapatinib) is another highly effective treatment for women with HER2-positive secondary breast cancer.
+Tykerb (lapatinib) is another highly effective treatment for women with HER2-positive metastatic breast cancer.
 Like Herceptin, it is a very expensive drug.

 In late 2007, BCNA worked hard both behind the scenes and publicly, advocating for the inclusion of Tykerb on the Pharmaceutical Benefits Scheme (PBS).
 In January 2008 it was announced that Tykerb would be available through the PBS.
 However Tykerb would not be included on the PBS until May 2008, meaning that women who needed the drug durig this interim period still had to pay for it.